sergigon1979/cleanoutbound/docs/posts/intent-data.md

 **Bidstream: the raw material**

 The story begins, unexpectedly, in advertising.

-When a webpage loads, the empty rectangle where an advert will appear doesn’t yet have a
-buyer.
-In the milliseconds before it becomes visible, an automated auction takes place.
-Hundreds of bidders receive a tiny packet of data — the page’s topic, device type, rough
-location, and IP address — and decide whether to bid.
+When a webpage loads, the empty rectangle where an advert will appear doesn’t yet have a buyer.
+In the milliseconds before it becomes visible, an automated dynamic auction takes place.
+Hundreds of bidders receive a tiny packet of data — the page’s topic, device type, rough location, and IP address — and decide whether to bid.
+If that packet shows a reader in Florida in July, for instance, air conditioner companies are far more likely to bid higher and win the auction.

-It’s as if a newspaper could sell its ad space while you’re reading it, adjusting the price
-depending on what section you’ve opened and where you’re sitting.
-If the system sees
-you’re reading in Florida in July, the winning bid might be for air conditioners.

-These auctions create what’s known as the bidstream: a torrent of metadata describing who
-looked at what, when, and from where.
-It was designed to price attention in real time.
-But
-publishers realised the by-product — the bidstream itself — had value.
-Each auction
-produces a small data packet with the page, device, and location details used to price the
-impression.
-This torrent then flows into the data market through a web of intermediaries —
-brokers and platforms that buy, aggregate, and resell it to enrichment firms searching for
-patterns of commercial intent.
+The primary purpose of each dynamic auction is to sell a single ad impression, so the value of the broadcasted data packet was never intended to be more than ephemeral, lasting only long enough to price that one moment of attention.

+But publishers and ad exchanges soon realized there was a by-product — the trail of metadata left by billions of such auctions — that was a valuable asset in its own right.
+This aggregate trail is the **bidstream**.
+A secondary market quickly formed, with data brokers emerging to buy, aggregate, and resell this torrent of data.

 **Guessing and dressing identities**